Peaberry Coffee House & Kitchen, Albert Dock, Units 1/2a The Colonnades, Liverpool, L3 4AA – Visit Now

 No such issues with the halloumi and avocado ciabatta.
 An popular choice with vegetarians, this hefty option consists of lightly toasted ciabatta packed with fat chunks of fried halloumi and avocado, plus some harissa humus and lettuce – with some sweet potato fries on the side for good measure.
 It’s hearty without being heavy, and an inspired combination of textures and flavours.

-Albert Dock has a reputation as something of a tourist haunt, but with the likes of Peaberry moving in, things are certainly changing.
-Fiercely independent, without being too niche or too obvious, it’s a shining example of how Albert Dock can host both chain restaurants and exciting forward-thinking eateries like this.
+Royal Albert Dock has a reputation as something of a tourist haunt, but with the likes of Peaberry moving in, things are certainly changing.
+Fiercely independent, without being too niche or too obvious, it’s a shining example of how the Dock can host both chain restaurants and exciting forward-thinking eateries like this.